Stephen and Barbara Eaton

-Stephen and Barbara Eaton TINMOUTH — The graveside services for Stephen O. Eaton, 80, who died Feb.
-22, 2022, and Barbara Eaton, 79, who died March 1, 2022, will be 11 a.m.
-Friday, May 20, in Tinmouth Cemetery, officiated by Pastor Ricky Vest of Mission City Church.
-Military honors will be provided for Mr. Eaton.
+Stephen and Barbara Eaton TINMOUTH — The graveside services for Stephen O. Eaton, 80, and Barbara Eaton, 79, are revised to be 11 a.m.
+Saturday, May 21, in Tinmouth Cemetery.
+Arrangements are by Wallingford Aldous Funeral Home.

+Stephen and Barbara Eaton TINMOUTH — The graveside services for Stephen O. Eaton, 80, and Barbara Eaton, 79, are revised to be 11 a.m.
+Saturday, May 21, in Tinmouth Cemetery.
 Arrangements are by Wallingford Aldous Funeral Home.

 (0) entries